tencentyun/intlcloud-documents/yehe_doc/视频服务/移动直播 SDK/SDK 下载/功能说明_intl_en.md

 We offer **MLVB Professional** for users outside the Chinese mainland.
-You need an international license to unlock live streaming features such as publishing, playback, and basic filters (skin brightening and smoothing, etc.).
+You need an professional license to unlock live streaming features such as publishing, playback, and basic filters (skin brightening and smoothing, etc.).

 ### SDK and license